Nergy101/astrodon/README.md

 # Astrodon

-Astrodon is a tiny Deno + Lua static site toolkit.
-Build markdown with optional Lua-powered interpolation, and serve the output with a minimal dev server.
+Astrodon is a tiny Deno static site toolkit.
+Build markdown with TypeScript-powered templates, and serve the output with a minimal dev server.
 Keep your site simple, fast, and readable.

 See my blog for example usage: https://github.com/Nergy101/blog

 ## Quick start

-1. Install Deno 1.40+ and (optionally) Lua 5.1+
+1. Install Deno 1.40+

-2. Create `deno.json` with JSR import + tasks (Blog-style)
+2. Create `deno.json` with JSR import + tasks

 ```json
 {